Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A clinical picture of acute rhinitis or rhinopharyngitis (nasopharyngitis) is typical.
+The clinical picture of acute rhinitis or nasopharyngitis (nasopharyngitis) is typical.
 The incubation period is usually 2-4 days.
-The disease begins with nasal congestion, nasal breathing, then there is rhinorrhea, coughing and sneezing.
+The disease begins with nasal congestion, impaired nasal breathing, then rhinorrhea, cough and sneezing appear.
 A night cough is possible, usually at the beginning of the night.
-Such a cough occurs due to the flow of mucus in the back wall of the pharynx, the so-called drip-syndrome.
+Such a cough occurs due to mucus flowing down the back of the throat, the so-called drip syndrome.

-In children of the first year of life, acute rhinopharyngitis (rhinitis) can be severe enough due to the narrowness of the nasal passages and the small vertical size of the nasal cavity.
-This leads to a marked violation of nasal breathing, the appearance of dyspnea, anxiety, refusal to suck, the appearance of regurgitation, which gives rise to the possibility of aspiration.
-With adenovirus infection, rhinopharyngitis is often accompanied by conjunctivitis.
+In children of the first year of life, acute nasopharyngitis (runny nose) can be quite severe due to the narrowness of the nasal passages and the small vertical size of the nasal cavity.
+This leads to a pronounced disruption of nasal breathing, the appearance of shortness of breath, anxiety, refusal to suck, the appearance of regurgitation, which gives rise to the possibility of aspiration.
+In adenovirus infection, nasopharyngitis is often accompanied by conjunctivitis.

-The average duration of the common cold in uncomplicated cases is 5-10 days.
-Usually on the 3-5th day, the discharge from the nose becomes mucopurulent.
-Nasal breathing improves, the discharge from the nose gradually decreases and recovery comes.
+The average duration of a runny nose in uncomplicated cases is 5-10 days.
+Usually on the 3rd-5th day, the discharge from the nose becomes mucopurulent.
+Nasal breathing improves, discharge from the nose gradually decreases and recovery occurs.

-With mycoplasmal and chlamydial etiology, the disease tends to protracted course, more than 2 weeks, and is often accompanied by the development of tracheitis and / or bronchitis.
+With mycoplasma and chlamydial etiology, the disease tends to be protracted, over 2 weeks, and is often accompanied by the development of tracheitis and/or bronchitis.

-- Attachment of bacterial infection, usually caused by microflora, colonizing the upper respiratory tract, with the development of sinusitis, bronchitis.
-Acute otitis media, pneumonia.
+- The addition of a bacterial infection, usually caused by microflora colonizing the upper respiratory tract, with the development of sinusitis, bronchitis, acute otitis media, pneumonia.

 - Exacerbation of chronic pulmonary pathology: decompensation of bronchopulmonary dysplasia, exacerbation of chronic bronchitis, bronchial asthma, etc.